-Rainbow Six Extraction came out around two weeks ago, and players absolutely love it.
-The developers did a remarkable job of creating a game that allows players to fight against aliens.
-For those who don’t know, the game is a complete spinoff of Rainbow Six Siege, so you’ll notice a lot of similarities between the two.
+For those who don’t know, Rainbow Six Extraction is a complete spinoff of Rainbow Six Siege, so you’ll notice a lot of similarities between the two.
 Along with weapons, mechanics, and some other stuff, the Operators are also similar.
 And today, we are going to write down a Rainbow Six Extraction Operator tier list in which we are going to rank all 18 Operators to help you select the best Operator in the game.

 The following R6 Extraction tier list is based on our personal preference.
 You might not find some Operators at par with others, and that’s totally okay.
 So without further ado, let’s dive into the list to see how these Best Operators perform in the game.